 Why study food webs?

 Studying a particular fish’s prey and predators helps scientists understand how that fish is connected to other marine resources in the ocean.
 Fish, marine mammals, sea turtles, seabirds, and plankton all live in a balance known as the food web.
 Researching food web dynamics helps NOAA Fisheries scientists better understand the important factors to be considered in stock assessments.
 These stock assessments are used as tools for setting catch limits.
-Read about an interesting food web conundrum when one endangered species eat another.

 What is ecosystem data?